firesidefiction/firesidefiction.github.io/_drafts/2018-04-17-one-for-sorrow-two-for-joy.md

 teaser: "People grieved over so many things, the Undertaker mused.
 A failed marriage.
 Loss of a job.
 But the loss of a child always hit the keenest."
 author-img: lashawn-wanak.jpg
 author-bio: |
-  LaShawn M. Wanak lives in Madison, WI with her husband and son.
+ LaShawn M. Wanak lives in Madison, Wis., with her husband and son.
 Her short fiction and essays can be found in _Strange Horizons_, _Podcastle_ and _Uncanny Magazine_.
 She reviews books for _Lightspeed Magazine_ and is a graduate of the 2011 class of Viable Paradise.
 Writing stories keeps her sane.
 Also, pie.
 Visit her at her website: [The Cafe in the Woods](http://tbonecafe.wordpress.com).
-proofread: false
+proofread: true
 contentnote:
 ---

 **…fair of face…**

-The boy had a chubby face framed by sugar syrup brown ringlets.
+The boy had a chubby face framed by sugar-syrup-brown ringlets.
 His folded hands upon his still chest looked so soft, the Undertaker couldn't resist bending down to brush her lips against the smooth knuckles.

 She studied the picture of the boy the parents had sent her: eyes bright, smile shining, arms thrown over a Labrador.
 The dog seemed to have it the hardest, the family friend had told her, dabbing at his eyes.
 It kept going to the boy's bed, yanking off the covers, and then lying on them.
 It had refused to eat, just kept looking up with doleful eyes at the bed.
 "We don't know what to do.
 How do you tell a dog that its favorite child is never—"

 He had covered his face with his hands, and the Undertaker patted his arm.

-Now, the Undertaker brushed the boy's ringlets and straightened his suit made from silk —his parents had spared no expense for this.
+Now, the Undertaker brushed the boy's ringlets and straightened his suit made from silk—his parents had spared no expense for this.
 She arranged the tiny soldier figures and car toys about the open coffin according to the parent's written instructions, brushed his shoes until they shone.
 She stepped back from the coffin, looking to see if anything was out of place.

 A lone crow peered through the window.
 The Undertaker took up a hardened bread roll and flung it at the window.